 Incorrect article date

-If our crawler has trouble finding an article's date, or if our crawler determines the publication date of an article is older than two days, we may not be able to include it in Google News.
+If our crawler has trouble finding an article's date or determines the publication date of an article is older than 2 days, we may not be able to include it in Google News.
 If you suspect this is happening to your new articles, we recommend the following tips to display the date more explicitly and help our system include your content:

 - Place a clear date and time for each of your articles in between the article's title and the article's text in a separate line of HTML.
 This should help our crawler correctly identify the publication date for your article.